 The problematic or harmful sexual behaviour is often only one of several issues (behavioural issues, psychological or neurological problems) the adolescent is dealing with, and must be understood as such; in context, rather than as “its own thing”.
 There are, however, a significant percentage of adolescents who are not otherwise troubled, and whose cognitive and social functions fall within the normal part of the spectrum.

 When children and young people display sexual behaviour capable of hurting others or themselves, the adults have a duty to react and provide help and protection.
 Certain children and young people are more vulnerable to developing – or falling victim to – this unacceptable behaviour.
 Examples are children with different handicaps, or who have been victims of violence, assault or negligence, children from low socio-economic backgrounds or with stunted development or socialisation.

 Most children will not repeat the harmful sexual behaviour if they are given clear boundaries and have the potential consequences of such behaviour explained to them; how it affects both the violated party and themselves.
 Some adolescents will need further counselling in how to manage and master social interaction, sexual emotions, rejection by peers, and guilt/shame about having committed a sexual violation.
 Nurses, teachers and other health care personnel can also assist the children in these matters.

-A few of those who commit sexual violations will continue displaying the behaviour, and need more comprehensive help and assistance from BUP (Division of Mental Health Care, Department of Children and Youth).
+A few of those who commit sexual violations will continue displaying the behaviour, and need more comprehensive help and assistance.